AdrianoSong/iOS-MyExtensions/README.md

 ```swift
 import MyExtensions
 ```
 Done!
-You can use extensions for all over your project don't need to import it again, Here a example:
+You can use extensions for all over your project don't need to import it again, Here is a example:
 ```swift
 //.localized() from Strings+Extension.swift
 let myLocalizedString = "my.string.key".localized()